AxdeKlerk/SLP/DEBUGGING.md

 **Fix:** I replaced the static `<input>` with a proper form pointing to `{% url 'products:search_view' %}` and used `name="q"` consistently across all fields.
 Updated the JavaScript `handleMerchSearch()` to handle the same `id="merch-search"` (desktop) and `id="merch-search-mobile"` (mobile)` logic, matching the artist and venue setups.
 Adjusted `views.py` to detect merch queries and display either multiple results or a single merch item styled like the merch list.

 **Lesson Learned:** Consistency between input names, form actions, and view logic is key.
 Even one mismatched `name` or `id` can break a working search feature.

+## Redirect Loop for Continue Shopping Button

+**Bug:** When I added the `Continue Shopping` button to the basket template, clicking it did nothing.
+The button rendered fine, but nothing happened when I clicked it.
+There was no console output and no redirect.
+When I visited `/basket/continue-shopping/` directly in the browser, it worked and redirected properly, but clicking the button on the basket page just reloaded the basket instead of returning to the merch list.

+**Fix:** I found that I hadn’t imported the `continue_shopping` view at the top of `urls.py`.
+After adding the import, the button finally triggered the view, but it still redirected back to the basket instead of the merch page.
+The issue turned out to be that the `HTTP_REFERER` header pointed to the basket page itself, creating a redirect loop.
+I fixed this by adding a conditional check to compare the referrer URL with the basket URL.
+If they matched, I forced the redirect to the merch list page instead.
+My final view looked like this:

+    def continue_shopping(request):
+        previous_page = request.META.get('HTTP_REFERER')
+        basket_url = request.build_absolute_uri(reverse('basket:basket_view'))
+        merch_url = reverse('products:merch_list')

+        if not previous_page or previous_page == basket_url:
+            previous_page = merch_url

+        return HttpResponseRedirect(previous_page)

+**Lesson Learned:** If a button doesn’t work, the issue is usually a missing import or a redirect loop.
+The `HTTP_REFERER` header can point to the same page, so it’s not always safe to rely on it without a fallback.
+I learned to always confirm a new view works by testing its URL directly before assuming there’s a *CSS* or *JavaScript* problem.
+I also learned to use clear conditional logic to prevent looping redirects when handling referrer-based navigation in *Django*.